Adwaith-Rajesh/dev-blogs/venv.md

 Through out this post we will discuss on how venv works, why you cannot activate a venv from python.

-> Description
->
-> All the facts and code discussed here are something that i've found during my coding research and learning, somethings that I point out or explained about might be wrong.
->
-> If I'm wrong correct me in the comment sections

 ## How does a venv work or gets activated.